damiengolding/SkunkWorks/PtngDataVisualization/PtngDataVisualizationV2/libparser/misc/mainpage.md

 The classes associated with each step are detailed in the main body of this documentation.

-# Tools (sub-projects) provided with the libparser library subdirs project
+# Tools (sub-projects) provided with the PtngDataVisualizationV2 library subdirs project

 ifident.exe: Input file identifier - takes an arbitrary file, usually output from a penetration test/assessment tool, and attempts to identify the source tool.